3CatMax/GF-Hardware/README.md

 # ANNOUNCEMENT
-I have launched a new site dedictated to the advancement of Open Source related projects targeted to the Glowforge platform.
+I have launched a new site dedictated to the advancement of Open Source related projects targeting the Glowforge platform.
 It can be found here: [https://community.openglow.org](https://community.openglow.org)